 The refund in progress drops a lot at this point.
 Don’t panic.
 It’s normal and only temporary.
 It will come back up after we continue.

-You are done with one 1099-R. Repeat the above if you have another 1099-R. If you’re married and both of you converted to Roth, pay attention to whose 1099-R it is when you enter the second one.
+You are done with this 1099-R. Repeat the above if you have another 1099-R. If you’re married and both of you converted to Roth, pay attention to whose 1099-R it is when you enter the second one.
 You’ll have problems if you assign both 1099-Rs to the same person when they belong to each spouse.
 Click on Finished when you are done with all the 1099-Rs.

 More Questions